 Indigenous Community Business Fund

-First Nation, Inuit and Métis communities and collectives can access funding to support their community-owned businesses whose revenues have been affected by COVID-19.
+Funding for First Nations, Inuit and Métis community and collective-owned businesses whose revenues were affected by COVID-19.

 About the program